-Prerequisites: Successful completion of the Algebra 1 Common Core course and Regents Exam.

-Course Requirements: All tests, guizzes, assignments and local final examinations must be completed.
+Prerequisites: Successful completion of the Algebra 1 Common Core course and participation in the Regents Exam.
+Course Requirements: All tests, quizzes, and assignments.

-Introduction to Statistics (11) - CRS 356
+Introduction to Statistics (11) - CRS 356 \$\times 1.05 \@ 1.0

 This course can be taken for 3 Marist College credits upon meeting all college requirements.
 This course is designed to provide the student with an understanding of various statistical techniques using examples from various disciplines.
 Three distinct areas of statistics will be the focus: producing data, analyzing data, and making inferences from data.
 Topics include: descriptive statistics; hypothesis testing; confidence intervals; correlation, regression; and, contingency tables and non-parametric methods.